 In the case of a breach relating to a client’s data of which we are the Data Processor, the client will be made fully aware of the circumstances, nature and possible impact of the breach within 72 hours.
 If required, we will also advise on the level of the breach and the types of notifications the Data Controller is required to make.

 We keep personal data secure against loss or misuse.
 If other organisations outside the Whistl Group process personal data as a service on our behalf, we will verify their security arrangements and compliance with GDPR.

 In cases where our personnel data is stored on printed paper, it is kept in a secure and locked container where unauthorised personnel cannot access it.
 Printed data is securely shredded when it is no longer needed.

-Our computers are protected by strong passwords that are changed regularly – we enforce a 30 day password change and a minimum 8 characters with three of the four levels of complexity included.
+Our computers are protected by strong passwords that are changed regularly – we enforce a 30 day password change and a minimum of 8 characters with three of the four levels of complexity included.
 After 5 minutes without use screens are automatically locked requiring passwords to unlock, and our staff policy dictates that all screens should be locked when employees leave them unattended.

 Our servers containing personal data are kept in a secure location, locked and keycoded and accessible only to select authorised staff.
 Data is also transmitted via the Whistl Group’s SFTP servers.
 All servers containing data are protected by security software and firewall.